Gonzalo Bergessio: Catania

 In the last hours of the 2011 winter transfer window, Bergessio joined Italian side Calcio Catania, arriving on loan for the remainder of the season – the Sicilians had the option to sign him player permanently at the conclusion of this loan agreement.
-He made his Serie A debut on 20 February, playing the full 90 minutes and being booked in a 1–0 away loss against SSC Napoli.
+He made his Serie A debut on 20 February, playing the full 90 minutes and being booked in a 1–0 away loss to SSC Napoli.

 After an initial delay in the transfer, Bergessio signed a permanent four-year contract on 29 August 2011 for €945,000.
-In the 2012–13 campaign he became a key part of Rolando Maran's team, forming an efficient attacking partnership with countrymen Pablo Barrientos, Lucas Castro and Papu Gómez; he scored his first hat-trick in Italy's top flight on 5 May 2013, in the 3–0 home win over AC Siena.
+In the 2012–13 campaign, he became a key part of Rolando Maran's team, forming an efficient attacking partnership with countrymen Pablo Barrientos, Lucas Castro and Papu Gómez; he scored his first hat-trick in Italy's top flight on 5 May 2013, in the 3–0 home win over AC Siena.

 Bergessio helped Catania eventually finish in eighth position, with a record in total points for the fifth consecutive season.
 On a personal level he was also the club's highest scorer during a single campaign, since Gionatha Spinesi netted 17 times in 2006–07.

 On 30 October 2013, Bergessio suffered a broken fibula as a result of a late tackle by Giorgio Chiellini in a 4–0 defeat at Juventus FC.